lorenzwinkler1/qest-paper-benchmark/README.md

 ## Genetic Algorithm
+This section provides instructions how to reproduce the results of Tables 1 and 2, and Figure 9 in the appendix.

 ### Setting up the Gurobi license (Optional, but recommended for reproduction)

 A `WLS Academic`-License will be required to use Gurobi.
 During license setup, a connection via an *academic network* is required.